Azure/Microsoft-Defender-for-Cloud/Workflow automation/Block-Suspicious-DNS-Activity/Readme.md

 4. In the _Alert name contains_ field, enter _brute_.
 5. In the _actions_ area, make sure to select the _Block-Suspicious-DNS-Activity_ Logic App you have deployed and authorized before.
 6. Press _create_.

+**Note**
+This Logic App works only for DNS alerts in Microsoft Defender for Cloud that contain destination IP addresses.